 According to the Substance Abuse and Mental Health Services Administration, alcohol withdrawal usually occurs six to 24 hours after an individual suffering from alcohol addiction stops drinking.
 Mild alcohol withdrawal symptoms include restlessness, irritability, anxiety and insomnia.

+It’s possible to go through alcohol detox at home for those who experience mild alcohol withdrawal symptoms.
 Supervised detox is especially critical for individuals with severe alcohol addictions because the complications of withdrawal are potentially fatal.

 Those with severe addictions to alcohol may experience the following withdrawal symptoms:

 Medical professionals at an inpatient rehab facility can help clients manage severe withdrawal symptoms.
 Medication-assisted treatment with benzodiazepines such as Librium can quell anxiety and some of the most dangerous alcohol withdrawal symptoms.
 Benzodiazepines have been proven to reduce symptoms such as seizures and delirium tremens.